-We visited the world's largest collection of bags at The Museum of Bags and Purses in Amsterdam.
+I visited the world's largest collection of bags at The Museum of Bags and Purses in Amsterdam.
 Impressive and well worth a visit if you're interested in the history of bags and checking out the vast range of designs and materials used throughout the centuries.

-This is the oldest (and not the prettiest) bag in the museum and is from the 16th Century, France.
-It is made from goat's leather and has 18 pockets!
+This is the oldest bag in the museum and is from the 16th Century, France.
+It is made from goat leather and has 18 pockets!
 It has two loops on the clasp, probably linked to a belt, and was likely worn by a merchant.
 Some of the 18 pockets are concealed and it’s thought that this tricked thieves trying to steal from the merchant.

 Letter cases were popular in the 1700-1800 for keeping love letters and bills.
-Usually made from leather, silk or straw, and embroidered with metal thread or silk.
+Usually made from leather, silk or straw and embroidered with metal thread or silk.
 Letter cases were often given as gifts for weddings and engagements.
 Although not really a bag, the concept of having a decorative object to carry something of importance was required.

 This is a really fascinating object.
 A chatelaine was a symbol of power for the medieval lady of the manor.
 Evolving through the years, a lady would hang her valuables such as her bible, keys, purse, fan, sewing box.
-These went out of fashion in early 1900 when the handbag arrived.
+These went out of fashion in the early 1900's when the handbag arrived.
 It's basically the contents of a bag hanging off of chains, like an inside out bag.

 Ivory parcel carrier with silver rings.
 Early 1900.
 This is a precursor of the plastic bag.
 To use this, you would tie what you wanted to carry onto the handle rings.
 Quite an interesting concept and it could really challenge the idea of the 'bag for life.'
 Have a handle and string for life instead!